Last updated on September 28th, 2018 at 02:38 pm

 There are several aspects to new patient acquisition that all have to be done correctly: You have to send out promotion/advertising that is cost effective and actually gets a consistent response, answer the phones and schedule patients properly, and turn the new patients into long-term patients who get their dental work done and refer their friends and family to you.

 The best way to learn how to perfect every step of that process is to do the MGE New Patient Workshop.
-For a limited time, we are offering this workshop for more than 50% off.
-More information here.
 I highly recommend attending this workshop to increase your new patient flow long-term.
+If your staff can’t make it to the New Patient Workshop, I suggest signing up for our online training platform, DDS Success, where you can train your staff online from your office.